dream11/lua-circuit-breaker/README.md

 ## How does it work?

 1. The library creates a CB(circuit breaker) object for a function.
 2. Before making the function call, we call `CB._before()`.
-This will increment the counter of total_requests by 1.
+This will return an error if the circuit breaker is in open state otherwise will increment the counter of total_requests by 1.
 3. After the function call ends, we call `CB._after(CB._generation, ok)`.
 If ok is true, the success counter is incremented by 1.
 Otherwise, the failure counter gets incremented by 1.
 4. CB object transitions into three states: closed, open, and half-open based on the settings defined by the user.